 What I took away: the final mile took several times longer than the build, for something this simple.
 Now I know what "shipped" costs, and that decides what I take all the way versus keep for myself.

 I kept hitting the same wall: coding agents are weak at design, and they redo it every pass instead of holding it as a system.
 I first tried a full design companion (a Lovable-style UI wired into Claude Code), but matching that quality needed training data I didn't have.
-So I narrowed it to a Claude Code skill that sets a design system up front and holds the app to it as it grows.
+So I narrowed it to a Claude Code skill that sets a design system up front, holds the app to it, and grows the system as the app needs new pieces, the way a designer would.
 It worked well enough that I open-sourced it, free for anyone to use.
 (Built Feb '26.
 Then the Claude Design skill and app happened 🙂)

 What I took away: design is its own language, and it isn't native to how agents build; you have to set it as a guardrail.
 A newer worry: as skills multiply and the tools change weekly, overlapping ones will cause failures that are hard to trace.